 Jharkhand records first COVID-19 death; 4 fresh positive cases

-According to the state's first Health Secretary four more confirmed cases of COVID 19 have been reported in the state, out of which one from an infected family in Ranchi and three others from an infected family in Bokaro.
+According to the state's first Health Secretary, four more confirmed cases of COVID 19 have been reported in the state, out of which one from an infected family in Ranchi and three others from an infected family in Bokaro.

 The total number of cases in the state in 13, so far.